 1.5.3.3.3 Guidance on the preparation of SDS's under the requirements of the GHS can be found in Annex 4.
-It has been developed by the GHS Sub-Committee after consideration of the main internationally-recognized standards which provided guidance in the preparation of an SDS, including the ILO Standard under the Recommendation 177 on Safety in the Use of Chemicals at Work, the International Standard 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive 91/155/EEC and the American National Standard Institute (ANSI) standard Z 400.1.
+It has been developed by the GHS Sub-Committee after consideration of the main internationally-recognized standards which provided guidance in the preparation of an SDS, including the ILO Standard under the Recommendation 177 on "Safety in the use of chemicals at work", ISO 11014 of the International Standard Organization (ISO), the European Union Safety Data Sheet Directive 91/155/EEC and the American National Standard Institute (ANSI) standard Z 400.1.

-Where "applicable" means where the information is applicable to the specific product covered by the SDS.
+2 Where "applicable" means where the information is applicable to the specific product covered by the SDS.
 Where "available" means where the information is available to the supplier or other entity that is preparing the SDS.